• Home

 Why does Wendy’s chili taste different from regular homemade chili?

-A few things: the mix of four different bean varieties, the combination of stewed tomatoes and tomato sauce (rather than just one or the other), and a noticeably heavier hand with cumin than most home recipes.
-The chicken broth base also adds a savory depth you don’t get with water.
+There are a few key factors here: the use of four separate varieties of beans, the combination of stewed tomatoes with tomato sauce (instead of one or the other), and a much greater use of cumin than most home recipes.
+The chicken broth base adds a savory complexity that you just plain lose by using water.
+And honestly, the lengthy simmer time.
+Quick chili just doesn’t taste like Wendy’s chili.

 Can I use dried beans instead of canned?